China manufacturing firms plunge on foreign ownership plan - Journal du Cameroun

 China currently restricts foreign auto firms to a maximum 50 percent ownership of joint ventures with local companies.

-China’s fifth-largest auto maker BAIC, which has a joint venture with Mercedes Benz and another with South Korea’s Hyundai, collapsed almost 13 percent in Hong Kong, while Brilliance China Automotive shed almost nine percent.
+China’s fifth-largest auto maker BAIC, which has a joint venture with Mercedes-Benz and another with South Korea’s Hyundai, collapsed over 10 percent in Hong Kong, while Brilliance China Automotive shed more than nine percent.

-And Guangzhou Automobile Group (GAC), which has joint ventures with Italian-American carmaker Fiat Chrysler and Japan’s Toyota, slumped 10 percent — the daily limit — in Shanghai before slightly recovering by the break.
+Guangzhou Automobile Group (GAC), which has joint ventures with Italian-American carmaker Fiat Chrysler and Japan’s Toyota, slumped 10 percent — the daily limit — in Shanghai before slightly recovering.

-It was down 8.77 percent in Shanghai and plunged nine percent in Hong Kong, where it is also listed.
+It closed down 8.40 percent in Shanghai and 8.45 percent in Hong Kong, where it is also listed.

-The nation’s biggest carmaker SAIC Motor Corporation, partner of Volkswagen and General Motors, dropped 2.45 percent by the break in Shanghai.
+The nation’s biggest carmaker SAIC Motor Corporation, partner of Volkswagen and General Motors, ended down 0.06 percent after having shed more than four percent during trading.

-While the seventh biggest carmaker Geely, whose Chinese billionaire boss Li Shufu became the largest single shareholder of Mercedes-Benz maker Daimler in February, dived 4.46 percent in Hong Kong.
+The seventh biggest carmaker Geely, whose Chinese billionaire boss Li Shufu became the largest single shareholder of Mercedes-Benz maker Daimler in February, dived 4.24 percent in Hong Kong.

-Chinese electric car manufacturer BYD dropped 2.54 percent in Shenzhen and 4.15 percent in Hong Kong.
+Chinese electric car manufacturer BYD closed down 4.15 percent in Hong Kong and was 0.26 percent lower in Shenzhen.

-The liberalisation meets a longtime demand of the United States and other countries seeking better access for their companies in the world’s biggest car market and one of the largest markets for air travel.
+The NDRC also said the shipbuilding industry would this year scrap foreign ownership restrictions on firms designing, making and repairing vessels.

+The news saw China State Shipbuilding Corp. fall 2.35 percent in Shanghai while China Shipbuilding Industry Co. ended flat after spending most of the day in negative territory.

 The NDRC will also lift restrictions on foreign ownership of aircraft manufacturing firms this year, including those that make large-body commercial airliners, regional jets, helicopters and drones.